redpanda-data/connect/website/docs/components/buffers/system_window.md

     allowed_lateness: ""
 ```

-A window is a grouping of messages that fit within a discrete measure of time.
-Messages are allocated to a window either by the processing time (the time at which they're ingested) or by the event time, and this is controlled via the [`timestamp_mapping` field](#timestamp_mapping)`.
+A window is a grouping of messages that fit within a discrete measure of time following the system clock.
+Messages are allocated to a window either by the processing time (the time at which they're ingested) or by the event time, and this is controlled via the [`timestamp_mapping` field](#timestamp_mapping).

 In tumbling mode (default) the beginning of a window immediately follows the end of a prior window.
 When the buffer is initialized the first window to be created and populated is aligned against the zeroth minute of the zeroth hour of the day by default, and may therefore be open for a shorter period than the specified size.

 A window is flushed only once the system clock surpasses its scheduled end.
 If an [`allowed_lateness`](#allowed_lateness) is specified then the window will not be flushed until the scheduled end plus that length of time.

-When the service is shut down any partial windows will be dropped.
+When a message is added to a window it has a metadata field `window_end_timestamp` added to it containing the timestamp of the end of the window as an RFC3339 string.

 ## Sliding Windows